Employment of minors and young adults

 15-year-olds

 Children of 15 are allowed to do light work without supervision, after school and during the holidays.
+On non-schooldays this is allowed until no later than 20:00 hours.
+During holiday weeks they van work until 21:00 hours at the latest.
 They are not allowed to work in a factory or operate machines.
 15-year-olds can work a maximum of five days a week (in Dutch).
 On Sundays, they can work under certain conditions (in Dutch).

 Youths of 16 and 17

 Youths who are 16 or 17 can do just about any type of work, so long as it is not dangerous.
 For instance, they cannot work with hazardous substances, or in extreme noise.
+Only under expert supervision are they allowed to do work that involves risks (in Dutch).
 The work must not interfere with their school attendance.
-Only under expert supervision are they allowed to do work that involves risks (in Dutch).
 For these youths a maximum number of working hours and mandatory rest times apply as well (in Dutch).
+You have to pay them the statutory minimum youth wage for their age.

 Social traineeship and professional internship